Intransitive verb

-In grammar, an intransitive verb is a verb whose context does not entail a direct object.
-That lack of transitivity distinguishes intransitive verbs from transitive verbs, which entail one or more objects.
+In grammar, an intransitive verb is a verb, aside from an auxiliary verb, whose context does not entail a transitive object.
+That lack of an object distinguishes intransitive verbs from transitive verbs, which entail one or more objects.
 Additionally, intransitive verbs are typically considered within a class apart from modal verbs and defective verbs.

 Examples

 In the following sentences, verbs are used without a direct object: